creeds-knight/kolapro_assignment/README.md

 #### Key Features:

-- Automated Procurement Propositions: Reduce inventory levels by generating accurate purchase propositions based on procurement rules, stock levels, and sales forecasts.
+- Reduce inventory level with procurement rules.
+Get the right purchase proposition at the right time to reduce your inventory level.
+Improve your purchase and inventory performance with procurement rules depending on stock levels, logistic rules, sales orders, forecasted manufacturing orders, etc.

 - Purchase Tenders: Manage purchase tenders efficiently, compare vendor offers, and select the best options.